datastax/csharp-driver/doc/upgrade-guide/README.md

 ### Patch releases

-Example: `2.1.1`
+Example: `3.4.1`

 These releases only contain bug fixes so they will never contain changes to the driver's public API.

+## Moving from the DataStax Enterprise C# Driver

+The default retry policy in `DseClusterBuilder` was `new IdempotencyAwareRetryPolicy(new DefaultRetryPolicy())`.
+With `Builder` the default is `new DefaultRetryPolicy()`.

+`DseLoadBalancingPolicy` is now `DefaultLoadBalancingPolicy`. `DseLoadBalancingPolicy.CreateDefault` is replaced by `Policies.DefaultLoadBalancingPolicy` and `Policies.NewDefaultLoadBalancingPolicy`.

+`DseClusterBuilder` has been removed.
+These builder methods were moved to `Builder`.

+`DseConfiguration` has been removed.
+These class properties were moved to `Configuration`.

-## 2.7
+## 3.10

 A lot of new methods were added to some interfaces on this release, mostly to `ISession`, `IMapper` and `ICluster`.
-Note that `IDseCluster` inherits from `ICluster` and `IDseSession` inherits from `ISession` so these are affected as well.
 We are also taking this opportunity to clarify our stance on breaking changes.
 To read about our policy on public API changes read the first section on the top of this page.

 ### New methods with execution profile support